 Federal Pell Grant (PELL)

 The Federal Pell Grant provides financial assistance to undergraduate students.
-It is the foundation of the financial aid awards, and may be combined with other forms of aid to help meet the costs of education.
+Grant eligibility is determined first, and may be combined with other forms of aid to help meet the costs of education.

 Award amounts vary and are based on the student’s number of hours enrolled; the cost of the student’s education; and the expected family contribution, which is calculated when the student files the Free Application For Student Aid (FAFSA).
 This application must be complete 30 days prior to the end of the academic year in order for the student to receive payment before the year ends.